 A visit to Newcastle Emlyn

-For more local history and heritage, including legends of Welsh kings and dragons, we headed over to nearby Newcastle Emlyn.
+For more local history and heritage, including legends of Welsh kings and dragons, we headed over to explore nearby Newcastle Emlyn.

 Newcastle Emlyn is a small, historic town, located in a hairpin bend of the River Teifi.
 Its main attraction is its 13th century castle and its biggest claim to fame is that they slain the last dragon in Wales here!
 How could we resist?